비발디-브라우저-로고

 Vivaldi Browser Games

-We consider the Vivaldi Browser a kind of spiritual successor to the Opera browser.
+Vivaldi Browser is considered a kind of spiritual successor to the Opera browser.
 Of course, Opera still exists, but…

 A web browser that places a great emphasis on personalization.

-First, the co-founder of the Opera browser has created the Vivaldi Browser.
+First of all, the Vivaldi Browser is known to have been created by the co-founder of the Opera browser.
 The Opera browser is still in the top 5 browsers because there are still some people who use it.
 (Honestly, Samsung Internet would have been number 5 if it had a PC version.)
 However, Opera was acquired by a Chinese company, so I’m not sure about its security.
 Therefore, I think they created the Vivaldi browser as a spiritual successor to preserve the purity (?) of the past.

-People say that the Vivaldi Browser inherits many aspects from the Opera browser..
-Vivaldi’s browser is not like the more popular browsers such as Chrome, Firefox, Edge, etc. which have a “very simple framework and fill in the gaps with extensions.”
-Instead, it is built from the ground up to be very hipster.
+That’s why Vivaldi Browser is said to inherit many aspects from the Opera browser.
+So whereas the more popular Chrome, Firefox, Edge, etc. have a “very simple framework and fill in the gaps with extensions,” Vivaldi’s browser is built from the ground up to be very hipster.
 Of course, the Vivaldi browser also supports Google Chrome extensions, but it’s crammed with so many features that you don’t really need to use them.

 This development philosophy has been consistent, and even seemingly unnecessary features are quietly being added over time.
 Other web browsers might ask, “Why is this there?
 Other web browsers are constantly adding things that make you wonder, “Why is this there?

-Foremost, it comes with a built-in tracker and ad blocking.
-However, for ad blocking, uBlock, which is already popular, seems to be more powerful in terms of performance.
+First and foremost, it comes with built-in tracker and ad blocking.
+However, for ad blocking, ublock, which is already popular, seems to be more powerful in terms of performance.
 There are many ads that it can’t remove, and on the flip side, it sometimes blocks ads unnecessarily…

 The theme is also very customizable – for starters, you can control the colors.
 In the past, you could only change colors to some extent, but recent updates have made the color palette much more diverse, and you can even download themes created by other users.
 People say Firefox is the most personalized browser, and Edge is a little more themed, but when it comes to customization, Vivaldi is the king.